appindesign/M-Time-Series/readme.md

 *Return* The rounded value as type number.

 ## Values Enrichment
+## fnWindowCalculation
+*Purpose* Solves the problem of calculating fast over a moving window, for example moving means.

+*Parameters*
+- `lst` The list over which the calculation is to be executed.
+- `before` The number of items to be included before the current list position.
+- `after` The number of items to be included after the current list position.
+- `calculation` The function to be evaluated over each window.

+*Return* A list with the result of the calculation for each window.

 ### fnSeasonalAverage
 *Purpose*
 Solves the problem of calculating the average for each season in a time series.